omeka/omeka-s-enduser/content/resource-template.md

 title: Resource Templates
 ---

-A *Resource Template* is a set of pre-defined Properties, and optionally a Class, to guide Item creation and interpretation of Properties.
+A *Resource Template* is a set of pre-defined Properties, optionally with a Class, to guide Item creation and the interpretation of Properties.

-Resource templates are managed in the Administrative Dashboard, accessed through the left-hand navigation under the tab label *Resource Templates*.
+Resource templates are managed from the Admin Dashboard, accessed through the left-hand navigation under the tab labeled *Resource Templates*.

 ![Basic view of resource templates tab, showing the column titles and one template](contentfiles/templates1.png)